tr1ckydev/webview-bun/README.md

 bun build --compile --target=bun-windows-x64 --minify --sourcemap ./examples/todoapp/app.ts --outfile todoapp
 ```

-See [full list](https://github.com/oven-sh/bun/blob/main/docs/bundler/executables.md#supported-targets) of supported `target`s.
+See [full list](https://github.com/oven-sh/bun/blob/main/docs/bundler/executables.md#supported-targets) of supported targets.

 ### Bun.serve with webview

 If you run a web server it will block the main thread, but using workers you can run the webview window on another thread.

-[From Bun v1.1.25, you can now embed worker scripts in a standalone executable.](https://bun.sh/blog/bun-v1.1.25#worker-in-standalone-executables) Clone this repository then,
+Clone this repository then,

 ```bash
 cd examples/webserver/
 bun build --compile --minify --sourcemap ./index.ts ./worker.ts --outfile webserver
 ```

-> [!NOTE]
->
-> On macOS, this doesn't work due to some bug in bun as webview window doesn't open from a worker.
+### Extras

+🪟 On windows, to add an icon to your exe file, checkout [rcedit](https://github.com/electron/rcedit).

+🍎 On macOS, to codesign your executable checkout the [bun docs](https://bun.sh/docs/bundler/executables#code-signing-on-macos).

 ## Documentation